-- 4.5.1 Individuals who witness or are the victim of crime, but who wish to remain anonymous, may report the crime to UVU Police on a confidential basis.
+4.7.1 Individuals who witness or are the victim of crime, but who wish to remain anonymous, may report the crime to UVU Police on a confidential basis.
 To do so, individuals should specifically request that they remain anonymous.
-The report ensures that the occurrence of the crime will be included in the University's annual report; assists the police in determining if there is a pattern of crime with regard to a particular location, method, or suspect; and enables the police, in appropriate circumstances, to alert the campus community to potential dangers.
-Filing an anonymous report may limit the ability of UVU Police to provide specific assistance or to investigate or solve a crime. - 4.5.2 If a victim requests anonymity from the Title IX Coordinator or designee, the identity of the victim shall remain confidential except in instances when the victim is a minor or vulnerable adult, or there is imminent danger to the victim or others in the community.
+The report ensures that the occurrence of the

+- 4.7.2 If a victim requests anonymity from the Title IX Coordinator or designee, the identity of the victim shall remain confidential except in instances when the victim is a minor or vulnerable adult, or there is imminent danger to the victim or others in the community.
 In such cases, identification to law enforcement is required for safety and protection.
 In instances when the University is notified of a request for information, personally identifiable information contained in university records shall remain protected and shall not be accessible to the public.
-UVU Policy 162 Sexual Misconduct and Policy 115 Minors on Campus and at University-Sponsored Events provide specific policy and procedure regarding minors. - 4.5.3 Incidents involving student misconduct that are investigated by UVU Police may be referred to the Director of Student Conduct for disciplinary action.
+UVU Policy 162 Sexual Misconduct and Policy 704 Minors on Campus and at University-Sponsored Events provide specific policy and procedure regarding minors. - 4.7.3 Incidents involving student misconduct that are investigated by UVU Police may be referred to the Director of Student Conduct for disciplinary action.
 Examples of such referrals include consumption of alcohol by individuals under the age of 21.
 Students are subject to discipline for use, possession, or distribution of alcoholic beverages of any type on university premises except as expressly permitted by law and university regulations.
-Students are also subject to discipline for use, possession, or distribution of any narcotic or other controlled substance on university premises, at university activities, or on premises over which the
+Students are also subject to discipline for use, possession, or distribution of any narcotic or other controlled substance on university premises, at university activities, or on premises over which the University has supervisory responsibility pursuant to state statute or local ordinance, except as permitted by law and university policy. - 4.7.4 Incidents involving staff misconduct may be referred to Human Resources for possible disciplinary action.
+Incidents involving faculty misconduct may be referred to Academic Affairs for possible disciplinary action.
+Under university policy, the University is a drug-free workplace.
+It is a violation of UVU Policy 324 Drug-free Workplace for employees to engage in the unlawful manufacture, distribution, dispensation, possession, and/or use of a controlled substance or alcohol at university workplace or while engaged in university business off campus.
+Employees are subject to discipline for violating this policy.